kristianernst/neat-stt/backlog.md

 ### UI
-- [ ] Make smaller button animations for copy to clipboard and download
+- [x] Make smaller button animations for copy to clipboard and download
-- [ ] better rendering
+- [x] better rendering
-- [ ] mail service, to send when jobs done